-Kelvin recently returned from a ten-day visit to the U.S. Kelvin is the Programme Coordinator at Ngong Road Children Association and joined the organization in 2013 as a computer lab instructor.
-Today Kelvin leads our Information and Communications Technology Department, Summer Camp and Saturday Program hence he gets to interact with all the children in the program and understand them quite well.
-During his visit he was able to meet various sponsors and donors and spend time with the US based staff.
-Kelvin was able to help sponsors understand the supportive community programmes that their sponsored children engage in and how these programs help them in the journey of transforming their lives.
+Kelvin recently returned from a ten-day visit to the U.S. Kelvin is the Programme Coordinator at Ngong Road Children’s Foundation and joined the organization in 2013 as a computer lab instructor.
+Today Kelvin leads our Information and Communications Technology Department, Summer Camp, and Saturday Program hence he gets to interact with all the children in the program and understand them quite well.
+During his visit, he was able to meet various sponsors and donors and spend time with the US-based staff.
+Kelvin was able to help sponsors understand the supportive community programs that their sponsored children engage in and how these programs help them in the journey of transforming their lives.

-Kelvin is responsible for the technology and budget planning, therefore he was able to spend time with the tech team and gain a deeper understanding of the systems that the organization is leveraging on to better support operations at NRCA.
-He also spent time board member in charge of financials and controls.
-He also spent time the strategic planning committee discussing the scaling plan.
+Kelvin is responsible for the technology and budget planning, therefore he was able to spend time with the tech team and gain a deeper understanding of the systems that the organization is leveraging to better support operations at NRCF.
+He also spent time with the board member in charge of financials and controls.
+He also spent time with the strategic planning committee discussing the scaling plan.

 Kelvin is grateful to the organization for giving him the chance to travel to the US and get all the exposure and interaction.
 He is also grateful to all the sponsors and donors who spent time with him and for allowing him to share his perspectives of the program.